slatedocs/slate/source/includes/_sending-payments.md

 ### Key Features

+**Overbooking**
+OY! can use the funds directly from your Mandiri or CIMB bank accounts for your disbursement needs.
+You will only need to top up the admin fee needed to execute the disbursements instead of the full amount of your disbursement.
+Please contact our [business representative](partner@oyindonesia.com) for further details about this feature.
 **Check Transaction Status and Callback**

 For all disbursements executed, you will receive notifications regarding your transaction whether it is successful, failed or pending.
 We also provide an API for you to check the transaction status manually.
 IP proxy is also available upon request to enhance the security and integrity of the callback you will receive.